 No, we have activities and presentations for all ages.
 Everyone that visits the village will enjoy learning about what life was like in the Netherlands over 150 years ago.

 No, our "seaside" shop, pub and cafe are located ouside of the village area.
-There are additional shops with additional merchandise located inside the park requiring paid admission.
+There are additional shops with specialized merchandise located inside the park requiring paid admission.
 Once a guest has paid admission their hand is stamped so they may enter and exit the village as often as they would like that day.